XenonPy/gosh/README.md

-# pyshposh
+# Pyshposh
 A shell written in Python.
-Designed to be used in combination with a standard shell like Bash, Pyshposh offers more readability, friendliness and features at the cost of performance.
-Scriptable.
+Pyshposh offers more readablility, features, and developer friendliness than your standard shell.
+# Features
+* ## Hot-Swappable Config
+Most configuration options can be changed during runtime, allowing for customization without stopping running processes.
+Almost done with an install, but forgot to set an environment variable?
+No problem.